Ensembl/ensembl-cdm-docs/src/docs/phased_exon.md

 # PhasedExon

-The `Phased Exon` data type combines the immutable, context-independent set of properties of an [Exon](./exon.md) with the properties that characterise arrangement of `exons` in mature messenger RNA. `Phased Exon` has the following fields:
+The `PhasedExon` data type combines the immutable, context-independent set of properties of an [Exon](./exon.md) with the properties that characterise arrangement of `exons` in mature messenger RNA. `PhasedExon` has the following fields:

 | Field             | Type             | Description |
 |-------------------|------------------|-------------|